minttoothpick/minttoothpick.com-2025/src/index.md

 ---
 I hope you find something delightful here. ✌️

-I’m still working on things around here.
-So for starters, here’s one of those Geocities-era “under construction” gifs that I made with chalk pastels.
+I’m still working on this thing, so for starters, here’s one of those Geocities-era “under construction” gifs that I made with chalk pastels.

 <figure class="u-pull-margin-inline">
   <iframe